Christopher Gibson Sells 34,472 Shares of Recursion Pharmaceuticals, Inc. (NASDAQ:RXRX) Stock

-Recursion Pharmaceuticals, Inc. (NASDAQ:RXRX – Get Rating) CEO Christopher Gibson sold 34,472 shares of Recursion Pharmaceuticals stock in a transaction that occurred on Tuesday, April 5th.
-The stock was sold at an average price of $7.43, for a total value of $256,126.96.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Recursion Pharmaceuticals, Inc. (NASDAQ:RXRX – Get Rating) CEO Christopher Gibson sold 34,472 shares of Recursion Pharmaceuticals stock in a transaction on Tuesday, April 5th.
+The shares were sold at an average price of $7.43, for a total value of $256,126.96.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Christopher Gibson also recently made the following trade(s):